ergunemr/ListingImpressionStalker/README.md

 # Listing Impression Stalker

-**Swift solution for marketing impression event tracking on UICollectionView**
+**Swifty solution for marketing impression event tracking on UICollectionView**

 ## What does ListingImpressionStalker do?
 Tracking impression event of cells in the collection views requires a bit of dirty work especially it has minimum percentage of cell constraint to count as viewed.
 ListingImpressionStalker provides a solution for it.
-In the demo project, cells which are counted as viewed filled with green color as you can below, of course depends on their min percent values.
+In the demo project, cells which are counted as viewed filled with green color as you can see below, of course it depends on their minimum percent values.

 %30 Min Percentage  | %90 Min Percentage
 --- | ---